 Quantitative market research involves survey-based techniques.
 Surveys are best for you to collect a great deal of data.
 The data analysis will reveal insights to shape the message of your business plan.
 There are many tools to create online and email surveys.
 Some are simple, and others not so much.
-Use the tool which fits your needs, and above all, keep it simple.
+Use the tool that fits your needs, and keep it simple.

 Qualitative market research for a business plan

 Qualitative research creates a better understanding of why people make decisions.
-You will get a rich vein of context and insight from using quantitative techniques.
+Quantitative techniques give you a rich vein of context and insight.
 Techniques include in-depth interviews and focus groups.
 Lots of use of open-ended questions.
 Encouraging how they make decisions.
-Think that way about a competitor, product or the future.
+Think that way about a competitor, product, or the future.
 But we find the best primary research is just talking to someone who will know the answer.
 It can be that simple.
-Then talking to more to confirm or reject the hypotheses.
+Then, talking to more to confirm or reject the hypotheses.
 Take into account their assumptions and biases, of course.